Pratyay-Mondal/Curieo.ai/README.md

 3. **Delete the output files**

-   Delete the four output files to check the code is generating four new output files.
+   Delete the five output files to check the code is generating five new output files.

 4. **For running the code**